JamesChung/reference-docs/golang.md

 - Rather than writing a single factory function that returns different instances behind an interface based on input parameters, try to write separate factory functions for each concrete type.
-- when invoking a function with parameters of interface types, a heap allocation occurs for each of the interface parameters.
+- When invoking a function with parameters of interface types, a heap allocation occurs for each of the interface parameters.
+  - Figuring out the trade-off between better abstraction and better performance is something that should be done over the life of your program.
+Write your code so that it is readable and maintainable.
+If you find that your program is too slow and you have profiled it and you have determined that the performance problems are due to a heap allocation caused by an interface parameter, then you should rewrite the function to use a concrete type parameter.
 - In order for an interface to be considered nil both the type and the value must be nil.
 - In the Go runtime, interfaces are implemented as a pair of pointers, one to the underlying type and one to the underlying value.
 As long as the type is non-nil, the interface is non-nil.
 (Since you cannot have a variable without a type, if the value pointer is non-nil, the type pointer is always non-nil.)
+  - What nil indicates for an interface is whether or not you can invoke methods on it.
 - If an interface is nil, invoking any methods on it triggers a panic

 ### Type Assertions